debdattasarkar/DSA/4. Dynamic Programming/8. (H) Boolean Parenthesization/README.md

 * The logic is consistent and sound across all three implementations.
 * All versions implement a **bottom-up dynamic programming solution** for counting parenthesization combinations evaluating to `True`.

-Let me know if you'd like to plug this into driver code templates or test with specific strings.